Tai Chi & Qi Gong

 Tai Chi and Qi Gong are related ancient arts that can be used to develop one's Qi or Energy for improved health and increased longevity.
 Tai Chi is famous for its beautiful, slow circular movements, and did you know that these movements are generated from within?
 Tai Chi and Qi Gong develop mind/body awareness.
 They are moving meditations that increase strength from the inside out.
 Practitioners move with greater ease and efficiency, both mentally and physically.
 Tai Chi and Qi Gong reduce blood pressure, improve immune function, improve oxygen utilization, increase bone density, increase knee and ankle strength and flexibility, and reduce levels of stress.
 You can use the methods of Tai Chi and Qi Gong in your daily life to maintain your general health.

-Tai Chi - Level II - (Sponsored by Kaiser Permanente) Level II class is for more advanced Tai Chi participants who have already learned basic Tai Chi skills.
+Tai Chi - Level II - This Level II class is for more advanced Tai Chi participants who have already learned basic Tai Chi skills.
 It includes more advanced Tai Chi forms, breathing techniques, and applications of Tai Chi principles to manage stress.
 You are considered advanced if you have practiced Tai Chi Level I for 6 -12 months.
 Space is limited, so register early.
 By Jude Hasken

 Tai Chi – Yang Style 24 Forms - This class focuses on the Yang Style 24 Forms.
 In 1956 the Chinese government brought together a panel of Master Tai Chi teachers to synthesize many Tai Chi forms and agree on a version of classic moves that anyone can learn for great benefit.
 This "Simplified" 24 Forms is taught worldwide and here at Decatur Healing Arts.
 8-week Sessions.
 By Jude Hasken